 Grow Your Accounting Business Online With WordPress

-Now, more than ever, accountants must work hard and find smarter ways to remain competitive, source new clients, and retain current clientele.
-Not only do you have to become more involved in the communities and industries you serve, you must also develop and maintain a strong digital presence.
-This includes having a dynamic website and learning how to better promote your services online.
+CPAs today must work harder than ever before to remain competitive.
+Not only do they have to participate in the communities and industries their business serves, they must also develop and maintain a strong web presence.
+This includes having an effective website and learning smarter ways to promote your business online.

-In addition to spending money advertising offline on newspapers, ads in industry publications and magazines, radio and tv, etc., you will probably find that in order to compete with other accounting businesses, increasingly larger amounts of their budget will need to be assigned to develop and manage a website that drives new clients, engages visitors, outranks the competition in search engines and helps you gain a wider amount of exposure online.
+In addition to investing dollars advertising offline, you will probably find that in order to compete with other accounting businesses, you will need to designate a more significant portion of your marketing budget towards the development and management of a website that drives clients, engages visitors, outperforms the competition in search engines and helps you create wider marketing reach online.

-This means that your site not only has to look great, your pages have to be fast-loading, and be easy to navigate, but even more importantly, your site’s needs may change over time and some areas may need to be updated frequently.
-This requires implementing well-planned web and content management strategy.
+This means that your website not only has to look professional, your pages have to be fast-loading, and your website layout has to be easy to navigate, but it’s also important to keep in mind that the needs of your website may change in time and sections may need to be updated frequently.
+This requires implementing sound website and content management strategy.

-Another challenge that accountancy firms face online (as do most professions for that matter), is that they have around thirty seconds or less to give visitors what they are searching for or they will leave and go elsewhere.
+One other challenge that accounting organizations (and most other businesses) face, is that your site has only around 30 seconds or less to give visitors the information they are looking for or they will look elsewhere.

 “Websites have evolved into central information hubs where service information is still present but enhanced with web portals, hyperlinks to state and federal sites, and a variety of free tools.”